Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 - Do Something Different Day.

-- iMPReSS network providing career development and wellbeing events for our professional services staff.
+- iMPReSS network providing career development and wellbeing events for our professional services staff including the promotion of the University Apprenticeship programme delivering nationally recognised qualifications in business administration for our Admin/MPSS staff.

 If you’d like to know more about Athena SWAN and how you can promote gender equality across the School, please don’t hesitate to get in touch with the core team.